 PCR (Polymerase Chain Reaction) is also a molecular biological method.
 In contrast to NGS, however, it is only tested with regard to a single parameter.
 This is useful, for example, when testing for the presence of allergens, e.g. hazelnut.
 It happens that e.g. nut pastes of high-quality nuts are adulterated with cheaper nuts.
 In this case, the food fraud aspect can quickly become a food safety case, as consumers affected by allergies can be seriously harmed by the consumption.

-The Tentamus Center for Food Fraud helps your business protect itself from food fraud.
+The Tentamus Center for Food Fraud helps your business protect itself from food fraud and make sure your product is authentic.

 How do we do that?
 First, we get to know your company better!
 To do this, we want to know from you: